Binge eating can occur on its own, or alongside other disorders or conditions, such as Prader-Willi disorder, or a lesion of the hypothalamus gland.

 Here are some key points about binge eating disorder.
 More detail and supporting information is in the main article.

-- Binge eating disorder differs from bulimia as there is no purge after the binge.
+- Binge eating disorder differs from bulimia, as there is no purge after the binge.

 - One binging session can consist of up to 20,000 calories.

-What is binge eating disorder?
+What is it?

 People with binge eating disorder feel that they have no control over how much they eat.